deepmodeling/dpgen/doc/troubleshooting/common-errors.md

 # Common Errors
 (Errors are sorted alphabetically)

+## dargs.dargs.ArgumentTypeError: [at root location] key `xxx` gets wrong value type, requires <xxx> but gets <xx>
+Please check your parameters with [DPGEN's Document](https://docs.deepmodeling.com/projects/dpgen/en/latest/).
+Maybe youhave superfluous parentheses in your parameter file.

+## Dargs: xxx is not allowed in strict mode.
+Strict format check has been applied since version 0.10.7.
+To avoid misleading users, some older-version keys that are already ignored or absorbed into default settings are not allowed to be present.
+And the expected structure of the dictionary in the param.json also differs from those before version 0.10.7.
+This error will occur when format check finds older-fashion keys in the json file.
+Please try deleting or annotating these keys, or correspondingly modulate the json file.
+Example files in the newest format could be found in [examples](https://github.com/deepmodeling/dpgen/tree/master/examples).

 ## FileNotFoundError: [Errno 2] No such file or directory: '.../01.model_devi/graph.xxx.pb'
 If you find this error occurs, please check your initial data.
 Your model will not be generated if the initial data is incorrect.